-Gigaset has not measured the total number and percentage and also considers it unnecessary to do so because Gigaset generates its revenues mainly from sales of products that Gigaset itself produces in its location in Germany.
+Gigaset has not measured the total number and percentage because Gigaset generates its revenues mainly from sales of products that Gigaset itself produces in its location in Germany.

 Key Performance Indicator GRI SRS-414-1: New suppliers subject to social screening a.
 Percentage of new suppliers that were screened using social criteria.